embeddednodejs/embeddednodejs.github.io/content/ch_2.md

 ## Arduino

 For many, Arduino is the first contact with a microcontroller.
 For this, [Pinouts for Arduino](http://www.pighixxx.com/test/pinoutspg/boards/#prettyPhoto) are helpful.
+Pinouts can be generated with JavaScript for example as [here](/pinouts/arduino_uno.html).

 Arduino boards come in all sizes and price ranges.
 An *Arduino Uno* is easy to handle without prior experience with electronics.
 You can get smaller [Arduino Pro Mini and smaller](http://blog.farsinotare.com/2015/11/08/arduino-pro-mini/) here.
 Also, the Arduino Nano is a nice board, and good collection of offers can be found [at mysensors.org](https://www.mysensors.org/store/#arduinos)